 The same steps should be considered for the resin 3D printers with LCD technology.
 In order to calculate resin printing cost properly, it is important to take into account the live expectancy of LCD screen.
 Such screens last for 2-3 years on average, and will need replacing, which may result in the expenditure of $200-500, depending on the brand.
 However, some manufacturers started offering free warrantee for between 500 and 2,000-hour life span.

 This ranges between 300-3000h, with an average of 1500h – Any 3D printer costs money, and over time it ends its life cycle, after that it either gets thrown away or is disassembled for scrap.
-This metric is quite difficult to estimate precisely as it depends on many factors like the brand and model of the 3D printer, techy level of the owner (maintenance), quality of 3D printing materials, etc. So this “average 1500h” number is our approximate assessment that we came to after researching various sources of information together with our own experience with desktop 3D printers.
+This metric is quite difficult to estimate precisely as it depends on many factors like the brand and model of the 3D printer, techy level of the owner (maintenance), quality of 3D printing materials, etc. Here are the major FDM and Resin 3D printer guides for general price comparisons.
+So this “average 1500h” number is our approximate assessment that we came to after researching various sources of information together with our own experience with desktop 3D printers.

 – Minor repairs.
 Most of 3D printers are very easy to fix (nozzles, belts, PTFE tubes, etc.).
 If the owner manages to fix small issues and even implements a few upgrades, then the 3D printer may last much longer.
 (Read the real experience of upgrading 3 years old Original Prusa i3 MK2.5S) We would recommend adding up all maintenance costs to the price of the machine.

 – If you have had a 3D printer for a specific duration, you could place the number of total working hours instead.